The Avocado Sock Claims To Perfectly Ripen Your Fruit

 This company is clearly privy to the number of weird ripening tricks we’ve succumbed to over the years, paper bag hack included.

-These little sacks come in four different colours — nutmeg, olive, pewter, and tusk — and retail for $14.99 (£11).
-So yes: In 2017, you can totally purchase a cosy “sock” made of the finest organic wool for your avocados.
+These little sacks come in four different colors — nutmeg, olive, pewter, and tusk — and retail for $14.99.
+So yes: In 2017, you can totally purchase a cozy “sock” made of the finest organic wool for your avocados.

 Advertisement